 Final Thoughts

 Your electrical system is the foundation everything else on your boat depends on.
-Your trolling motor, your electronics, your livewells—they all need clean, stable power delivered with minimal loss.
-The specific batteries and components I use are what work for my setup, but the principles are universal:
+Your trolling motor, your electronics, your livewells — they all need clean, stable power delivered with minimal loss.
+Battery chemistry, wire gauge, run length, connection quality, fuse sizing, and grounding configuration are all variables in the same equation.
+None of them works in isolation.
+A $400 lithium battery wired with corroded terminals and undersized wire will perform worse than a $120 AGM wired properly.

 - Isolate your circuits.
-Electronics, trolling motor, and starting/accessories should be on separate batteries.
+Electronics, trolling motor, and starting/accessories on separate batteries.

 - Size wire for voltage drop, not just ampacity.
-Use the actual run length in your calculations.
+Use the actual round-trip run length in your calculations, and target under 3% per ABYC E-11.

 - Use marine-grade everything.
 Tinned copper wire, adhesive-lined heat shrink, proper fuse blocks.
 The marine environment will destroy automotive-grade components.